dhh1128/canonical-quoted-text/README.md

 - `U+FEFF ZERO WIDTH NO-BREAK SPACE`

 Do not remove `U+200C ZERO WIDTH NON-JOINER` or `U+200D ZERO WIDTH JOINER`; they can be linguistically meaningful.
 Other accepted format and variation characters are preserved unless another rule explicitly transforms them.

+Removing `U+200B` has a known cost outside Latin script.
+Thai, Lao and Khmer are written without spaces between words and use `U+200B` as a genuine word or line-break separator, so canonicalization merges segmentations that a reader of those scripts distinguishes.
+This is accepted deliberately: `U+200B` is also the artifact most often injected by chat clients, mailers and sanitizers, which is exactly the reformatting CQT exists to survive.
+Text that depends on `U+200B` to carry meaning belongs in a protected span.

 ### 3. Whitespace